-Dollar Tree's (DLTR) CEO Gary Philbin on Q1 2020 Results - Earnings Call Transcript

 Mike Witynski

-Thank you Gary and good morning.
+Thank you Gary, and good morning.
 Before I get into the details regarding our Q1 performance, I want to share a little bit about the associates and their remarkable work and dedication.
-I want to thank our teams for all they accomplished each and every day for the last nine weeks.
-Our entire leadership team is inspired and very much appreciative of their individual commitments and their collective team efforts across Dollar Tree and Family Dollar, in our stores and our DCs and in our store support center.
-I am very proud of the dedication of all our associates.
+I want to thank our teams for all they have accomplished each and every day for the last nine weeks.
+Our entire leadership team is inspired and very much appreciative of their individual commitments and their collective team efforts across Dollar Tree and Family Dollar, in our stores, in our DCs, and in our store support center.
+I am very proud of the dedication of our associates.

 Regarding Dollar Tree’s response to COVID-19, our company took aggressive and decisive actions early on to protect our teams and our shoppers.
 In early March, we activated our business response team led by risk management and human resources with representation from each functional area in the company.
-The group worked around the clock to assess the situation, develop policies and procedures and take action where necessary.
+The group worked around the clock to assess the situation, develop policies, and procedures and take action where necessary.
 I would like to recognize the leadership and efforts of our business response team to support our frontline workers.

-The steps we've taken to provide clean and safe environments include, our store associates are practicing social distancing as recommended by the CDC and we continue to ask the customers also follow these guidelines.
+The steps we've taken to provide clean and safe environments include: our store associates are practicing social distancing as recommended by the CDC and we continue to ask the customers also follow these guidelines.
 We dedicated the first hour each morning to serve at-risk customers.
-We continue to provide store teams with hand sanitizer and cleaning supplies for high frequency enhanced cleaning protocols.
+We continue to provide store teams with hand sanitizer and cleaning supplies for high-frequency enhanced cleaning protocols.

-We closed stores at 8:00 PM to provide associates adequate time for cleaning the store and restocking shelves with essential high demand products.
+We closed stores at 8:00 PM to provide associates adequate time for cleaning the store and restocking shelves with essential, high-demand products.
 We supplied personal protective equipment including nonmedical face masks and gloves for associates to wear during their shifts.
 We have implemented associate health screenings to ensure that we are minimizing the potential for exposure.
-We've installed plexiglass guards at the check lane in all stores to assist and protecting shoppers and our cashiers.
+We've installed plexiglass guards at the check lane in all stores to assist in protecting shoppers and our cashiers.

-Stores are now equipped with contactless payment through tap-to-pay with Visa, MasterCard, Apple Pay and Google Pay.
+Stores are now equipped with contactless payment through tap-to-pay with Visa, MasterCard, Apple Pay, and Google Pay.
 We are committed to meeting or exceeding all relevant local and state requirements.
 By taking these steps, we have been able to keep all stores open as an essential business.

-Also in March we announced our plans to hire 25,000 new associates, a target which we have exceeded.
-Our stores play a valuable role in the communities we serve and we are dedicated to both serving customers and being an employee of choice, especially in this critical time of need.
+Also in March, we announced our plans to hire 25,000 new associates, a target which we have exceeded.
+Our stores play a valuable role in the communities we serve, and we are dedicated to both serving customers and being an employee of choice, especially in this critical time of need.

-Now to our first quarter performance, sales grew 8.2% to $6.2 billion, consolidated same store sales increased 7% and we delivered an EPS of $1.04.
-For the Dollar Tree segment, our 90 basis point decline in sales was materially impacted by weakness in party, candy and Easter seasonal categories.
+Now to our first quarter performance.
+Sales grew 8.2% to $6.2 billion.
+Consolidated same store sales increased 7%, and we delivered an EPS of $1.04.
+For the Dollar Tree segment, our 90 basis point decline in sales was materially impacted by weakness in party, Candy, and Easter seasonal categories.
 We were well prepared for the Easter season with products in stores and set during February, following our strong Valentine's season.

-As stated in our March 31 business update, Dollar Tree had a 7.1% comp increase for the first eight weeks of Q1, but was beginning to see a material drop off due to traffic and the initial shelters-in-place as we approached Easter.
-In March, seen in overnight, there was a hyperfocus on stacking up consumables.
-As concern spread schools, church services, weddings and parties were canceled and widespread stay at home orders were mandated.
+As stated in our March 31 business update, Dollar Tree had a 7.1% comp increase for the first eight weeks of Q1, but was beginning to see a material drop off due to traffic and the initial shelter-in-place as we approached Easter.
+In March, seemingly overnight, there was a hyper focus on stocking up consumables.
+As concern spread; schools, church services, weddings, and parties were canceled and widespread stay-at-home orders were mandated.
 We saw a material decline in demand for many of the seasonal and discretionary products related to celebrations and large gatherings.

 As Gary mentioned, the combination of party category and Easter seasonal product negatively impacted Dollar Tree’s Q1 comps by approximately 490 basis points.
-For the quarter, the consumables delivered a positive 9% comp and the discretionary side of the business was down nearly 9%.
+For the quarter, the consumables delivered a positive 9% comp, and the discretionary side of the business was down nearly 9%.

-Prior to the slowdown, our Valentine's seasonal category comped over 4% with a strong sales growth.
-Categories that performed well included household consumables, food, personal care and crafts.
+Prior to the slowdown, our Valentine's seasonal category comped over 4% with a strong sell-through .
+Categories that performed well included household consumables, food, personal care, and crafts.
 We continue to see great traction in our stores with the new Crafter's Square program.
 We added the Crafter's Square assortment to more than 2,400 Dollar Tree stores in quarter one.
 Our customers are responding to the new offerings and the great values.
-For the quarter, Dollar Tree’s comp transaction count was down 11.7%, while comp average ticket increased 12.2% as consumers in general have been shopping less but buy more, a trend that has been seen across retail.
+For the quarter, Dollar Tree’s comp transaction count was down 11.7%, while comp average ticket increased 12.2%.
+As consumers in general have been shopping less, but buy more, a trend that has been seen across retail.

-Interesting, our consumables versus the discretionary mix, through Easter, there was 55% consumables, for the period following Easter through quarter end there was 50:50 balance and for the first four weeks of Q2 we've seen a shift to 55% discretionary.
-Regarding Family Dollar segment sales highlights for the first quarter have included, the team delivered about 15.5% same store sales increase on top of a 1.9% comp in Q1 a year ago.
+Interesting, our consumables versus the discretionary mix, through Easter, there was 55% consumables.
+For the period following Easter through quarter end, there was 50:50 balance; and for the first four weeks of Q2, we've seen a shift to 55% discretionary.
+Regarding Family Dollar segment sales highlights for the first quarter include, the team delivered 15.5% same store sales increase on top of a 1.9% comp in Q1 a year ago.
 This was comprised of a 17.1% increase in average ticket, partially offset by a 1.4% decline in transaction comp.

-The sales strength was brought across geography, each zone delivering a comp increase of 13% to 19%.
-Regarding cadence of comps to the quarter, February was slightly positive, we have an extremely strong March with customer stocking up on consumables as provided in our business update, the Family Dollar comp was 14.4% through the first eight weeks of the quarter.
+The sales strength was broad across geography, each zone delivering a comp increase of 13% to 19%.
+Regarding cadence of comps to the quarter, February was slightly positive.
+We had an extremely strong March with customers stocking up on consumables.
+As provided in our business update, the Family Dollar comp was 14.4% through the first eight weeks of the quarter.

 The team delivered great results in April with strength in many of our discretionary categories.
 The consumable side of the business delivered a 17% plus comp and discretionary comp was just under 9%.
 We continue to be very pleased with the performance of our H2 stores, with comps continue to outperform the chain average by 10% plus.

-Regarding real estate for the Enterprise during the quarter, we completed more than 350 projects including 99 new stores, 21 relocations, 220 Family Dollar H2 renovations early in the quarter and 14 store closings primarily at the end of the lease term.
+Regarding real estate for the Enterprise during the quarter, we completed more than 350 projects including 99 new stores, 21 relocations, 220 Family Dollar H2 renovations early in the quarter, and 14 store closings primarily at the end of the lease term.
 We ended the quarter with 15,370 stores.
-I'm very proud of our leaders throughout the organization including our store and field leadership teams, our merchant teams, our distribution center and supply chain teams and our store support center team.
+I'm very proud of our leaders throughout the organization including our store and field leadership teams, our merchant teams, our distribution center and supply chain teams, and our store support center team.

 I will now turn it to Kevin to provide more detail on our first quarter performance.